Your Account Your Account

 Households with non-communicating digital meters have an $11 monthly meter reader fee on their bill.

-- How do smart meters work for multifamily residences?
+- How do advanced meters work for multifamily residences?

-Electric smart meters work the same for both multifamily residences and single family homes.
+Electric advanced meters work the same for both multifamily residences and single-family homes.
 At a multifamily residence, there is usually a “meter bank” that houses all of the individual electric meters.
-Each one of those smart meters is tied to a specific unit within the multifamily complex and the tenant of said unit is responsible for the utility bill.
+Each one of those advanced meters is tied to a specific unit within the multifamily complex and the tenant of said unit is responsible for the utility bill.

 Typically, there is a single water meter for multifamily residences, and it is paid for by the owner and not tied to specific units.
 Consult your lease or leasing office if you are unsure about how utility services work at your residence.